garg-shubhika/guide-explanations/Kubernetes/Architecture.md

   - **API Server**: Exposes the Kubernetes API, which allows users and external systems to interact with the cluster.

   - **Scheduler**: Assigns pods to nodes based on resource availability and other constraints.
+It plays a critical role in optimizing cluster performance and maintaining workload balance.

   - **Controller Manager**: Ensures that the desired state of objects in the cluster matches the actual state.